Reviewed by: HU Medical Review Board | Reviewed March 2022 | Last updated: June 2022

-How does Emgality work?
+How does Emgality work for migraine?

 Emgality is a monoclonal antibody that targets CGRP.
 It attaches to the CGRP peptide ligand and blocks it from binding to the receptor.
 CGRP (calcitonin gene-related peptide) is a protein that has been discovered as a key component in some migraine attacks.
 CGRP is considered a neurotransmitter (a chemical messenger) and is present throughout the brain and body.
 Researchers have found that levels of CGRP are higher during a migraine attack, which led to the development of products to block the protein.